-The Kagem OGM was set up in November 2022 and formally launched in March 2023 with a public awareness campaign, for communities nearby the Kagem Emerald Mine.
-It is established and run in accordance with the UNGPs.
+The Kagem OGM was set up in November 2022 and formally launched in March 2023 with a public awareness campaign, for communities nearby the Kagem Emerald Mine, intending to be run in accordance with the UNGPs.
 Its structure results from significant stakeholder engagement, including with local community members, learnings from other OGMs and input from human rights experts, in particular Human Level.